Muttunbaal

 Relationships

-- Abenet: Political advisor who noted Muttunbaal’s greater influence compared to Girsang
+- Abenet: Political advisor who noted Muttunbaal’s influence compared to Girsang (392 AC)

 - Avkan ruun-Heshkari: Basileus whose leadership Muttunbaal publicly criticized (393 AC)

-- Noya Kagama: Senator who defended Endeavor against Muttunbaal’s criticism (393 AC)
+- Noya Kagama: Senator who defended the Endeavor against Muttunbaal’s criticism (393 AC)